 There are several practical implications following from this research.
 One is the straightforward point that we have provided evidence for the importance of experimentation in leadership development, and we would thus encourage leaders (and those running leadership development programs) to engage more in such activities.
+Not only does our research demonstrate the connection between experimentation, action-taking and performance, but also that these activities support the personal satisfaction of leaders themselves.
+This should offer both intrinsic and extrinsic motivation to leaders to engage in such activities.

-There is of course much work to be done to turn these concepts into practical steps, and some of the applied literature discussed in this paper (e.g. Heifetz & Linsky, 2002); Ibarra, 2015 Thomke, 2020) provides suggestions and frameworks in this regard.
+There is of course much work to be done to turn these concepts into practical steps, thus the extent to which these findings offer practical solutions is limited as further research will be required as to what this will look like for both academic and organizational best practice.
+At present, we note that some of the applied literature discussed in this paper (e.g. Heifetz & Linsky, 2002); Ibarra, 2015 Thomke, 2020) provides suggestions and frameworks in this regard.

 Another link to practice is to consider how our research might inform the debate within the leadership and development (L&D) profession about the merits of different approaches to development.
 L&D professionals are all familiar with the 70/20/10 learning model that says 70% of learning happens on-the-job, 20% through interaction with others and 10% through formal programs.
 This model is loosely based on McCall et all (1988), though regrettably there is no proper evidence to support it.
 Our findings offer a slightly different way of looking at McCall et al’s ideas: we endorse the centrality of learning on the job through challenging assignments, but we show that it is in the iterative pathways between elements that development happens, not in those elements themselves.
 The process of leadership development, in other words, should not be broken out in a simplistic “70/20/10” way.
 We would encourage L&D professionals to take our more nuanced and integrative perspective on board in the way they design programs and facilitate the learning of their leaders.